awsdocs/aws-iot-greengrass-v2-developer-guide/doc_source/install-gg-cli.md

 ## Prerequisites<a name="gg-cli-prereqs"></a>

-You must meet the following requirements to deploy the Greengrass CLI component:
+To deploy the Greengrass CLI component, you must meet the following requirements:
 + AWS IoT Greengrass Core software installed and configured on your core device\.
 For more information, see [Getting started with AWS IoT Greengrass V2](getting-started.md)\.
 + To use the AWS CLI to deploy the Greengrass CLI, you must have installed and configured the AWS CLI\.
 For more information, see [Configuring the AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-configure.html) in the *AWS Command Line Interface User Guide*\.
 + <a name="greengrass-cli-authorization-requirement"></a>You must be authorized to use the Greengrass CLI to interact with the AWS IoT Greengrass Core software\.
 Do one of the following to use the Greengrass CLI: